 The Technical Preview 2206 baseline version of the Microsoft Endpoint Configuration Manager is available for new installations.
 If you want to set up a new Configuration Manager technical preview lab, you can install the TP 2206 baseline version first and then upgrade to version 2207.

 You can directly upgrade to Technical Preview version 2207 from an earlier version of a technical preview release, such as version 2204, using the Configuration Manager console’s updates and servicing node.

 Technical Preview Branch releases allow you to try out new Configuration Manager features in a test environment before they are generally available.
 You can try these features and give feedback to Microsoft that helps to improve the product.

 Note: The technical preview branch of Configuration Manager is not supported for use in a production environment.
 The technical preview is licensed for use only in a lab environment.
 So do not install technical preview builds in production.

-Check out all the list of all SCCM technical Preview build numbers and new features in every technical preview release.
-Read new features in Configuration Manager technical preview version 2207.
+Check out the list of all the SCCM technical Preview build numbers and new features in every technical preview release.
+Read about new features in Configuration Manager technical preview version 2207.

 Table of Contents

 Launch the Configuration Manager console.
 Go to Administration\Overview\Updates and Servicing node.
 Right-click Configuration Manager Technical Preview 2207 and click Install Update Pack.